samikhalid22/to_do_app_backend/README.md

 16. Open another cmd window
 17. Open to_do_app and copy the directory path
-18. In cmd type “'cd '“ and paste the path.
+18. In cmd type "cd " and paste the path.
 Press Enter
 19. Run npm install
 20. Run npm start